Britt-hub/Iphone_calculator/README.md

 * CSS

 ## Setup
-To run this project, install it locally using npm:
+To run this project, you may download it into your code editor and use local host or you may click the link below which is hosted on Heroku.

 ```
 $ cd ../lorem